Weak ergodic theorem for Markov chains without invariant countably additive measures: Main rezult: Weak Ergodic Theorem

+We denote the {Cesaro means} from the Markov sequence of measures for a initial measure $\eta \in S_{ba}$ as follows:

-{\bf{Theorem} 4.1.} {\it Suppose that $X$ is a normal topological space, we have an arbitrary MC on $(X ,\mathfrak{B})$, and $\mu \in S_{rba}$ is a regular finitely additive probability measure.
-For "weak" convergence of the sequence of the means $\{\lambda_{n}^{\eta}\}$ to $\mu$, i.e., convergence in the $\tau_{C}$-topology, for every initial finitely additive measure $\eta \in S_{ba}$, it is necessary and sufficient that
+{\bf{Theorem} 3.1.} {\it Suppose that $X$ is a normal topological space.
+We have an arbitrary MC on $(X ,\mathfrak{B})$, where $\mathfrak{B}$ is the Borel sigma-algebra.
+Let $\mu \in rba(X,\mathfrak{A})$, $\mu \in S_{rba}$ is a some fixed regular finitely additive probability measure defined on the Borel algebra $\mathfrak{A}$.
+Then the following two statements (conditions) are equivalent: